We created a parents guide for the Instagram app to help you better understand this new and popular app that kids are using.

 - Instagram is like a game where they are trying to gain more likes and followers.

-- It’s third most popular app that teens are using (after Facebook & Youtube).
+- It’s the third most popular app that teens are using (after Facebook & Youtube).

 - Kids take pictures of everything and everywhere.